WhiteLabelDev/phpGab/README.md

 # phpGab

-Gab.ai does not currently have a public API or documentation, so here are some basic, quick and dirty PHP functions to get you started talking to the Gab.ai API.
+Gab.ai does not currently have a public API or [much](https://gab.ai/docs) documentation, so here are some basic, quick and dirty PHP functions to get you started talking to the Gab.ai API unofficially.
 Presently only posting a plain text Gab is supported, but this should be easy to extend to start doing other things.

 This is wholly unofficial, likely to break, and hopefully a temporary solution until Gab release an official public API.
-Use at your own risk and be sure to follow the Gab terms of service: [https://gab.ai/about/tos]
+Use at your own risk and be sure to follow the Gab terms of service: [https://gab.ai/about/tos](https://gab.ai/about/tos)

 **Please be respectful and do not spam Gab with this script!**

-You can follow us at [https://gab.ai/white_label_dev]
+You can follow us at [https://gab.ai/white_label_dev](https://gab.ai/white_label_dev)

 ## Features

-1. Logs in to your Gab and stores a bearer token for further requests
+1. Logs in to your Gab acocunt to retrieve tokens **automatically**
+2. Locally caches bearer tokens for very fast future requests
-2. Automatically detects expired tokens and changed credentials
+3. Automatically detects expired tokens and changed credentials
-3. Well documented, easy to extend to perform other Gab functionality
+4. Well documented, easy to extend to perform other Gab functionality
-4. Works on PHP 5+, no database required
+5. Works on PHP 5+, **no database required**
-5. Licensed under MIT
+6. Licensed under MIT

 ## Usage